Blog

 Back when the COVID-19 Crisis was in full swing, the stock market had just witnessed one of the most dramatic sell-offs in the past 100 years; -34% in 4 weeks time.
 The economy was shutting down and no one knew if the virus was more like Ebola, or the common flu.
 We are certain it’s not as deadly as Ebola, but much more meaningful than the flu.
 We will let the true, objective scientists be the final judge on that question.

 On the financial side of the world – our world – the future was as foggy as it has even been in modern history.
 No one had ever attempted to shut down the global economy and even more importantly, no one had ever considered that a realistic scenario.
 Yet, that’s indeed what happened – a full-stop on most everything but the essentials on a global scale.
-Truly unprecedented.
+Truly unprecedented, goodbye days of relying purely on the past.

 At that time, we put together our thoughts in this brief summary and also include a rather lengthy video to highlight our thinking.
 I have included both below for your viewing (dis)pleasure: